simgunz/website-simgunz/content/en/about/index.md

 +++
 title = "About"
-description = "Hugo, the world's fastest framework for building websites" date = "2021-08-22" aliases = ["about-us",  "contact"] author = "Simone Gaiarin"
+description = "About page of Simone Gaiarin" date = "2021-08-22" aliases = ["about-us",  "contact"] author = "Simone Gaiarin"